rfitak/Circular_Biology/Pill_Bug_Lab.md

   * Turn the multimeter setting to the 10A setting.
   * With your partner, one person should press the switch and hold it on for 2-3 seconds while the other partner records the maximum value on the screen.
   * Repeat 3 times and take the average.
 This is the current, in amps, flowing through the circuit.
+- Step 3:
   * Disconnect the multimeter, and connect the remaining two wires together.
 Remember to seal the connection with electrical tape.
+- Step 4:
+  * Calculate the magnetic field strength.
+To do so, we use the equation:
+##                             B = u * n * I